Copy of Stormwater January 2026

 Why the City Manages Stormwater

-The DEQ has found that some local waterways are “impaired,” including the Willamette River, the McKenzie River, and Camp Creek.
-Because Springfield has more than 65,000 residents and sends runoff to these rivers, the City is one of the agencies held responsible for working with the community to reduce water pollution.
+The City of Springfield operates under a stormwater permit issued by DEQ to release runoff to “waters of the state.”
+Because Springfield has more than 65,000 residents and sends stormwater to the Willamette and McKenzie rivers, the City is held responsible for working with the community to reduce water pollution.

 Springfield’s stormwater system collects rain (urban runoff) and releases it into the McKenzie or Willamette River.
 The Stormwater Team does management and education for this important and easily overlooked part of the City’s infrastructure.